 - Representation of a healthcare provider in a $900 million accounts receivable securitization facility, which requires, in addition to the customary negotiations concerning deal terms, the delivery of true sale and substantive non-consolidation opinions.

-- Representation of a major importer of wines and spirits in connection with its multi-bank approximately $400 million asset-based facility to finance its inventory and receivables.
+- Representation of a major distributor of wines and spirits in connection with its multi-bank approximately $400 million asset-based facility to finance its inventory and receivables.

 - Representation of an AmLaw 100 law firm in multiple equipment leasing transactions (all of the law firm’s IT equipment).